-Collateral circulation is an important feature of the brain and very important for stroke patients, especially in cases where the patient may be a candidate for Endovascular Treatment (EVT) or thrombectomy.
-In these cases CTA (CT Angiogram) is often used to assess the patient's collateral circulation.
-See the modules on "Pre-Hospital and Emergency Management" and Diagnostics and Assessments" for more information on EVT.
+Collateral circulation is an important feature of the brain and very important for stroke patients, especially in cases where the patient may be a candidate for Endovascular Treatment (EVT).
+In these cases, CTA (CT Angiogram) is often used to assess the patient's collateral circulation.